AnyLog-co/documentation/profiling and monitoring queries.md

     |  |        |00:00:00|                     |  1|Completed|     1|   0|                                                                                                    | |
 </pre>

-The example below details the destination servers of the query.
+The example below details the destination nodes of the query.
 <pre>
 AL +> query destination